sreeav6/jenkins/My-First-Pipeline/Readme.md

     	5. Restart jenkins after pulgin is installed
   	6. Wait for the jenkins to be restarted

-   g) Now we will do Docker Slave configuration
-   	Run the below commands in your EC2 instance
+   g) Now we will do Docker Slave configuration, Run the below commands in your EC2 instance

 	sudo apt update
 	sudo apt install docker.io